Word Meanings - INTERPRETATION - Book Publishers vocabulary database

 Colored.
 Ray. - COLORIMETRY

 The quantitative determination of the depth of color of a substance.
-2. A method of quantitative chemical analysis based upon the comparison of the depth of color of a solution with that of a standard liquid. - FEATURELESS
+2. A method of quantitative chemical analysis based upon the comparison of the depth of color of a solution with that of a standard liquid. - CONCEPTIONAL

 Constitutionally.
 Though corruptible, not complexionally vicious.
 Burke. - FEATURE